aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 At the end of this command output, you should see ```AWS Credentials Removed```.

-#### Generate and upload configuration files
+#### Setup EKS cluster environment

-In this step, relevant data service configuration files are generated and uploaded to your Amazon S3 bucket for use by subsequent steps.
-In the *working directory*, run the command:
+To setup the eks cluster environment, in the *working directory*, run the command:

 		./scripts/setup-dev.sh